 A lot of us can sleep.
 We drop off when we’re ready for bed, it may take us some time to sleep but we can still ‘sleep’.

-In this article I’m going to show you how you can get a good nights sleep, which means being able to sleep right through the night whilst reaching the optimal levels of deep sleep (I also touch upon how to fall asleep fast right at the end).
+In this article, I’m going to show you how you can get a good nights sleep, which means being able to sleep right through the night whilst reaching the optimal levels of deep sleep (I also touch upon how to fall asleep fast right at the end).

 The Key to Good Sleep: Body Temperature & Light Exposure

-At the bottom of the article is a quick fire list of things you can do to help achieve good sleep, but in order for you to understand why certain components on the list work, it’s important to first understand two basic facets that have the most effect on how well you sleep.
+At the bottom of the article is a quick-fire list of things you can do to help achieve good sleep, but in order for you to understand why certain components on the list work, it’s important to first understand two basic facets that have the most effect on how well you sleep.